 3. We have a traditional Malay house (refer to main picture) in need of repairing and decoration.
 We plan to open a cafe/event space in 2020 where we will sell healthy dishes as well as making it the place for cultural exchange between the locals and workawayers.
 [Progress] Currently we are building a wooden office and outdoor kitchen for the cafe.

 4. We are also in the middle of building a tree house.
-We expect it to be done by end of 2019.

 If you do not have any skills we needed (as mentioned above), you still can message us and maybe we can try to find something else for you to do =)

 The help we needed vary from time to time, we will let you know when u arrived at our place.

 -Currently we provide tents at the garden (together with mattress and bedding) but we are planning to build an A-frame house for the workawayers in the future.